sebsikora/cpp_logic_simulation/README.md

 We can take our circuit and encapsulate it in a *Device*.
 We can then easily instantiate multiple copies of it in a single simulation, or re-use it elsewhere.

 First of all we need to create a class definition for our device, inheriting from the core *Device* class.
 We are obliged to define a constructor and a member function Device::Build() within which we will describe how to assemble our new device.
 The constructor arguments shown below are the bare-minimum required.
-We can include as many additional constructor arguments beyond these as we require.
+We can include as many additional constructor arguments beyond these as we needed.

 ```cpp
 // sr_latch.h